A Hypothetical Situation Illustrates Real Difficulties

 The Key Consideration – The Insurance Company is Allowed a Reasonable Time to Investigate and Settle Your Case

 - How clear is the insurance company’s client’s liability or fault?
-In cases where there are no eyewitnesses, liability can be difficult to determine.
 If liability or fault is not clear, a “reasonable time” to investigate the circumstances of the crash should be given to the insurance company.

-- Is it clear your injuries will exceed the policy limits of the company’s insured?
+- Is it clear your injuries will exceed the policy limits of the insurance company’s insured?
 You may be asked to provide medical documentation or other paperwork that establishes the extent of your injuries.
-You may wish to consult with an experienced attorney if you are hesitant about handing over such personal information.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].